-Quizzes are designed to motivate you to keep up to date on the homework.
+Ouizzes are designed to motivate you to keep up to date on the homework.

-- Quizzes will be given each week in which there is no midterm or final exam, and may last from 15 minutes to 30 minutes.
+- Ouizzes will be given periodically throughout the quarter.
+Each quiz will correspond to several related sections from the textbook.
+(See the tentative schedule for details.)
 The exact day will be announced 2 days in advance.
-There are no make-ups for missed weekly quizzes.
-Some quizzes will require you to work in teams of two, so you should find a partner and begin studying together starting the first day. - There will be at least 280 total points available across all quizzes combined.
+There are no make-ups for missed quizzes. - There will be at least 280 total points available across all quizzes combined.
 So, you can miss or do very badly on one quiz without impact to your grade. - Quizzes will cover sections up to and including 2 days before the quiz.
-If you do the homework the day of the lecture, and ask questions the next day, you should be ready for the quizzes. - All quizzes end at the time stated.
-If you continuing writing on your quiz, midterm or final exam after that time, you will receive a 0 for it. - Some quizzes will be graded by you.
-(The details are in another handout and on my website.)
+If you do the homework the day of the lecture, and ask questions the next day, you should be ready for the quizzes. - All tests end at the time stated.
+If you continue writing on your quiz, midterm or final exam after that time, you will receive a 0 for it. - Some quizzes will be graded by you.
+(The details are in the Self Grading handout and on my website.)
 This will help you get a better understanding of your errors, how to improve, and how to present mathematical work correctly.
 I reserve the right to give you a 0 on a quiz, if it appears that you are being overly generous in grading yourself.
-If you alter the work on your quiz during grading, that is considered cheating (see Academic Honesty).
+If you alter the work on your quiz during grading, that is considered cheating (see Academic Honesty). - A prerequisites test will be given at the end of week 1 and will be based on prerequisite materials from algebra, trigonometry, precalculus and first quarter calculus.
+See my website for review materials.